clamsproject/clams-python/documentation/clamsapp.md

 ### Installation

 CLAMS Apps available on the CLAMS App Directory.
-Currently all CLAMS Apps are all open-source projects and are distributed as
+Currently all CLAMS Apps are open-source projects and are distributed as

 1. source code downloadable from code repository
 2. pre-built container image